-As part of our support for emerging artists, we offer a 20% discount on gallery hire for student groups and recent graduates who wish to showcase their artwork.
+As part of our support for emerging artists, we offer a 20% discount on gallery hire for student members and members who are recent graduates who wish to showcase their artwork.

 As an organisation we aim to embrace creative influences and practices from a wide range of cultures, and strive to be inclusive of groups that are often marginalised and underrepresented within the arts.
 We therefore strongly encourage proposals for student and graduate exhibitions that include work by artists from a diversity of cultural backgrounds.

-We have a range of podcasts and videos with artists who we have collaborated with for workshops and events on how to create art that engages audiences with social and environmental issues.
+We have a range of interviews with artists who we have collaborated with for workshops and events on how to create art that engages audiences with social and environmental issues.